zalenix/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

 always-auth=true
 ```

-<a name="unit-test-framework-creating-a-project-from-scratch-build-time-configuration-update-the-msportalfx-ut-config-json-file"></a>
+<a name="unit-test-framework-creating-a-project-from-scratch-build-time-configuration-update-the-msportalfx-ut-configuration-file"></a>
-#### Update the msportalfx-ut.config.json file
+#### Update the msportalfx ut configuration file

 The `msportalfx-ut.config.json` file defines paths to the files that are used by the `msportalfx-ut` module to generate everything in the `./_generated/*` folder.
 This includes [#test-results-and-code-coverage](#test-results-and-code-coverage).
 The keys that this config file uses are the following parameters.